CompSciLauren/uno/README.md

 # Uno

 This is the card game Uno.
-It is based on the original card game and implements the original rules.
+It is based on the original card game and implements most of the original rules.
 The game can be played against up to 3 computer players.
 It is a singleplayer game.

 ## Contents